Webb Telescope Captures Largest Image Yet: Stunning Galaxies

 OK, now that you've successfully accessed the image, let's discuss some highlights.
 There are six primary points of interest, according to the CEERS team.
 Here's a diagram.

-First, (1) there's the spiral galaxy toward the top left, which exudes a redshift of z = 0.16.
+First, in (1), there's the spiral galaxy toward the top left, which exudes a redshift of z = 0.16.

 Redshift is essentially astronomers' way of gauging how distant, and therefore back-in-time, an object is.
 It's named for the fact that, as a luminous object slips farther from our vantage point, the light it emanates becomes redder and redder... and redder, eventually falling into the infrared region of the electromagnetic spectrum and becoming invisible to the human eye.
 Not to fear, though, because the JWST can collect that "invisible" light too, which is also why it promises to unveil an "unfiltered universe," a phrase you might've seen tossed around online.